The Counterfeiters (novel): Plot summary

 Eventually, Bernard and Édouard decide they do not fit as well together as anticipated, and Bernard leaves to take a job at a school, then finally decides to return to his father's home.
 Olivier is now made Édouard's secretary, and after an eventful evening on which he embarrasses himself grossly, Olivier ends up in bed together with Édouard, finally fulfilling the attraction they have felt for each other all along but were unable to express.

 Other plotlines are woven around these elements, such as Olivier's younger brother Georges and his involvement with a ring of counterfeiters, or his older brother Vincent and his relationship with Laura, a married woman, with whom he has a child.
 Perhaps the most suspenseful scene in the book revolves around Boris, another illegitimate child and the grandson of La Pérouse, who commits suicide in front of the assembled class when dared by Ghéridanisol, another of Passavant's cohorts.

-In some regards, such as the way in which the adolescents act and speak in a way beyond their years and the incompetence of the adults (especially the fathers), as well as its motives of developing and confused adolescent sexuality, the novel has common ground with Frank Wedekind's (at the time scandalous) 1891 drama Spring Awakening.
-The Counterfeiters also shares with that play the vision of homosexual relationships as under certain conditions being "better" than heterosexual ones, with the latter ones leading inevitably to destructive outcomes in both works.

-The characters and their relationships

-As the novel unfolds, many different characters and plotlines intertwine.
-This social network graph shows how the most important characters in The Counterfeiters are related to each other: